CUE in Perses#

 }

-• The file must be named migrate.cue.
+- The file must be named

-• You can access the different fields via the #panel.field.subfield syntax.
-To find the list of available fields, refer to the Grafana data model for the relevant panel type (from Grafana repo, or by inspecting the JSON of the dashboard on the Grafana UI).
+migrate.cue. #grafanaTypeis a mandatory definition to provide, whose string value must match thetypeof the Grafana panel you want to migrate.#panelis the reference used by Perses to inject the Grafana panel objects to migrate.
+You can access the different fields via the#panel.field.subfieldsyntax.
+To find the list of available fields, refer to the Grafana data model for the relevant panel type (from Grafana repo, or by inspecting the JSON of the dashboard on the Grafana UI).- The logic consists of field assignments, using the content of

-• The file consists of field assignments, using the content of #panel.
-The end result must match the model of the considered Perses panel plugin.
+#panel.
+The end result must match the model of the considered Perses panel plugin.- Optionally, you can use the

 Query#